ivansmith7795/clothing-style-classifier/README.md

 print(nb_perf1.rmse())
 ```

-The permutated variable importance matrix is the produced to show the relative information gain of each of the predictor variables.
+The permutated variable importance matrix is produced to show the relative information gain of each of the independent predictor variables.
 This is calculated by measuring the distance between prediction errors before and after a feature is permuted; only one feature at a time is permuted.

 ```python
 #calculate variable importance and export to a csv file